 Personal computer.
-With your personal computer and modem, you can access the IRS on the Internet at www.irs.ustreas.gov.
-While visiting our Web Site, you can select:
+With your personal computer and modem, you can access the IRS on the Internet at its gov. While viciting our web site you.

+www.irs.gov.
+While visiting our web site, you can select:

-- Frequently Asked Tax Questions to find answers to questions you may have. - Fill-in Forms to complete tax forms online. - Forms and Publications to download forms and publications or search publications by topic or keyword. - Tax Info For You to view Internal Revenue Bulletins and Cumulative Bulletins published in the last few years. - Tax Regs In English to search regulations and the Internal Revenue Code (under the United States Code (USC)). - Comments & Help to e-mail us with comments about the site or with tax questions. - Digital Dispatch and IRS Local News Net to receive our electronic newsletters on hot tax issues and news.
+- Frequently Asked Tax Questions (located under Taxpayer Help & Ed) to find answers to questions you may have. - Forms & Pubs to download forms and publications or search for forms and publications by topic or keyword. - Fill-in Forms (located under Forms & Pubs) to enter information while the form is displayed and then print the completed form. - Tax Info For You to view Internal Revenue Bulletins published in the last few years. - Tax Regs in English to search regulations and the Internal Revenue Code (under United States Code (USC)). - Digital Dispatch and IRS Local News Net (both located under Tax Info For Business) to receive our electronic newsletters on hot tax issues and news. - Small Business Corner (located under Tax Info For Business) to get information on starting and operating a small business calling 703-368-9694.
+Follow the directions from the prompts.
+When you order forms, enter the catalog number for the form you need.
+The items you request will be faxed to you.

-You can also reach us with your computer using any of the following.
+You can also reach us with your computer using File Transfer Protocol at ftp.irs.gov.